-The Registrar is responsible for admitting students and entering registrations in the student database, distributing student schedules and grade reports, preparing official and unofficial transcripts, distributing academic transcripts upon request, and monitoring Leech Lake Tribal College's Standards of Academic Progress.
+The Registrar is responsible for overseeing admission and registration processes, distribution of student schedules and grade reports, preparation of official and unofficial transcripts, and monitoring of Leech Lake Tribal College's standards of Satisfactory Academic Progress (page 36).

 New Students are required to take writing and math placement tests prior to registering for courses.
 After the placement tests are completed, new students may register for the upcoming semester with their advisors.
 New students wishing to take more than 16 credits must get approval from the Chief Academic Officer and their advisors.